Missouri Tigers: Rugby

 The University of Missouri Men's Rugby Club plays Division 1-AA college rugby in the Heart of America conference against traditional rivals such as Kansas and Kansas State.
-Mizzou has been led since 2010 by head coach J.P.
-Victor.
+Mizzou has been led since 2010 by head coach Don Corwin.

 Missouri rugby finished the 2011–2012 season ranked 17th.
 As the winner of the Heart of America conference, Missouri qualified for the playoffs of the 2012 men's collegiate DI-AA championships, reaching the round of 16 before losing to Wisconsin.
 Mizzou defeated Kansas 24–7 to finish third at the 2012 Heart of America 7s tournament.
 Mizzou was again successful during the 2013–2014 season, reaching the D1-AA national playoffs, where they defeated Middle Tennessee 46–10 in the round of 16 before losing in the quarterfinals to Bowling Green.
+Missouri saw more national success under Corwin in the 2017 season reaching the national semifinals before losing to Florida State.
+The sevens program has also seen success at the national stage, qualifying for the national tournament in 2017, 2018, 2019 and most recently in 2023, where the Tigers finished fifth in the Division One bracket of National Collegiate Rugby, their best ever finish in sevens.

 Racquetball

 The University of Missouri Club Racquetball team has had success recently.
 The women's team won back-to-back Division 1 titles in 2015 and 2016 at the USA Racquetball Intercollegiate Championships.
 The overall team placed 2nd and 3rd respectively in those years.
-The team's president is Dan Witt.

 Rivalries

 University of Kansas

 Historically, the Tigers' biggest rival was the Kansas Jayhawks, with whom they competed in the annual Border War.
 This was one of the most intense rivalries in college sports, going back to a time of actual armed conflict between pro-slavery residents from Missouri and anti-slavery residents of the Kansas Territory, known as Bleeding Kansas.
 The series ended for the foreseeable future once Mizzou moved to the SEC.

 The Kansas–Missouri football series is the second-oldest and second-most-played rivalry in college football history.
 (See: The Rivalry (Lafayette–Lehigh)) The teams first matched up in football on October 31, 1891.
-Missouri claims to lead the all-time series, 57–54–9, since it counts the forfeit of Kansas' 1960 victory as a win.
+Missouri claims to lead the all-time series, 58–54–9, since it counts the forfeit of Kansas' 1960 victory as a win.
 Missouri claims the 1911 football game in Columbia, Missouri as the world's first Homecoming.
-An important meeting between the Tigers and Jayhawks occurred on November 24, 2007 when the two teams played for the Big 12 North Championship and a shot at playing for the Big 12 Championship and a possible National Championship.
+An important meeting between the Tigers and Jayhawks occurred on November 24, 2007, when the two teams played for the Big 12 North Championship and a shot at playing for the Big 12 Championship and a possible National Championship.
 The Tigers defeated the Jayhawks 36–28.
 The Tigers season later resulted in a trip to the Cotton Bowl Classic, where they defeated Arkansas 38–7.